lGruenzweilHTL/Audit-Escape/AuditEscape/Assets/ideas.md

 You can buy locations to launder your money.
 You can own multiple locations, but you have to check up on all of them.
 Locations have different passive suspicion rates.

-### Happiness System
-You can choose how much you want to pay your workers.
-If the pay is bad, they will become unhappy.
-Unhappy workers will work less and will quit if a certain threshold is reached.

-#### Quitting Workers
-You will lose this worker and also need to pay a fine.
-The fine needs to be high enough that you don't want your workers to quit

 ## Cards
-- Pay your workers
 - Buy a new location

 # Roadmap
-- Make Happiness and paying system
 - Ads
 - Tutorial
 - Implement locations